mosmn/Notes/sections/db/mongodb/intro.md

 ## Atlas Clusters and Data Storage

 - MongoDB Atlas uses clusters to store your data.
-- In the upcoming sections, you will learn more about Atlas clusters, including how to create your own free tier Atlas cluster.
 - The Atlas Data Explorer will be used to load and view sample data.

 # MongoDB Atlas Overview and Features